grscheller/dtools-fp/README.md

     * similar to `None` but while
       * `None` represent "returned no values"
       * `noValue: _NoValue = _NoValue()` represents the absence of a value
-* grscheller.fp.woException
+* grscheller.fp.err\_handling
-  * tools for handling "exceptional" events without exceptions
+  * monadic tools for handling "exceptional" events without exceptions

 ### Benefits of FP